Skip to content

 4 Questions to help you evaluate your credit management process

-We’ve pulled together a few questions to help determine the quality of your current credit management.
+The following questions will help determine the quality of your current credit management.

 1. How are you evaluating customer credit?

-When new customers apply for credit, you’ll need a system, manual or automated, to determine creditworthiness.
-Then a process in place to monitor it over time.
+When new customers apply for credit, you’ll need manual or automated system to determine creditworthiness, then a process in place to monitor it over time.

 2. What is your invoicing process like?

-This can also be manual or automated, paper or electronic.
+Invoicing can also be manual or automated.
 It’s important to keep in mind, nearly 1/3 of B2B organizations report that over 50% of their customers have unique invoice requirements.
+This has implications on how your process should run and how easy or difficult it will be to manage and scale it.

 3. Who handles the collections?

 It’s inevitable that customers will fall behind on payments.
-You’ll need staff to track down payments and apply them correctly.
+You’ll need staff to track down overdue payments, and apply them correctly.

 It takes on average more than 18 hours per week for a full-time employee to collect payments and more than four days to onboard new customers.